 Therefore, any unemployment benefits awarded based on wages paid by the former owner may be charged to your account.
 Termination of a predecessor’s account, due to the transfer of the business, does not relieve the predecessor of liability for unpaid taxes, interest, and penalties.
-However, the successor may also become liable for taxes unpaid by the former owner.
+However, the successor may also become liable for taxes unpaid by the predecessor.

-When acquiring a business, you may also request the predecessor obtain a letter of good standing, to determine and consider whether any unemployment taxes remain unpaid by the seller.
+When acquiring a business, you may also request the predecessor obtain a letter of good standing, to determine and consider whether any unemployment taxes remain unpaid by the predecessor.

 Acquisition of a portion of an Arizona business